Koekoek1337/AH_Ticket-To-Ride/README.md

         )!
     }
 $$
-With x for the maximum amount of routes, m for the maximum length of a route, r for the connections in a route and n for the total amount of connections in the system.
+with x for the maximum amount of routes, m for the maximum length of a route, r for the connections in a route and n for the total amount of connections in the system.

-As the equation is too computationally expensive to solve using tools like wolfram alpha, a number can not be given.
+As the equation is too computationally expensive to solve using tools like WolframAlpha, a number can not be given.

 ---

 ## Algorithms
 In order to find the best possible solution for this train routing problem, four different algorithms were developed, starting with a random algorithm as a baseline.
-The individual algorthms are explained below.
+The individual algorithms are explained below.

 <br>

 ### Random
-The random algorithm would chooses amount of routes between a minimum (either 1 or the minimum amount of routes required to satisfy all connections) and the maximum amount of routes allowed for the problem.
-It would then choose a random maximum duration for every route between the duration of the longest connection in the system and the maximum duration for a route allowed by the system.
-It then attempts to fill the route up to the maximum duration until it can no longer make any legal moves, after which it starts with a new route.
+The random algorithm chooses an amount of routes between a minimum (either 1 or the minimum amount of routes required to satisfy all connections) and the maximum amount of routes allowed for the problem.
+It then chooses a random maximum duration for every route between the duration of the longest connection in the system and the maximum duration for a route allowed by the system.
+It then attempts to fill up the route to the maximum duration until it can no longer make any legal moves.
+When it cannot make any new, legal moves, it starts with a new route.

-A legal move in this case is appending a station to a route, so that it has a connection with a station in the route and that the duration of the appended route does not exceed it's maximum duration.
+A legal move in this case means that a station is appended to a route, so that this station has a connection with a station in the route.
+The duration of the appended route may not exceed its maximum duration.

-Any new generated route has to be able to score points if they were in an isolated system.
+Any newly generated route has to be able to score points if they were in an isolated system.
 If a route does not adhere to this, it is emptied and a new route is made.

 <br>